maraf/dotnet-wasm-react/README.md

 ### .NET part

 - Install .NET 10 SDK (preview7+)
-- Run `npm run build:dotnet:debug` in the `qrlibrary/react` folder

-If you want to produce an optimized AOT compilation, you need WASM workload for .NET SDK.
-This way the live demo is produced.

-- Install wasm-tools workload `dotnet workload install wasm-tools`
 - Run `npm run build:dotnet` in the `qrlibrary/react` folder

 ### React library